aws-neuron/aws-neuron-sdk/release-notes/compiler/neuronx-cc/index.rst

 Date: 03/23/2023

-* This release introduces the ``trn1n`` option argument to the compiler ``target`` option to specify that it should generate code for an trn1n instance type.
+* This release introduces the ``trn1n`` option argument to the compiler ``target`` option to specify that it should generate code for a trn1n instance type.
 Example usage: ``neuronx-cc compile --target=trn1n ...``

 * The compiler's usage message now includes the ``inf2`` option argument.